feroult/yawp/README.md

 ## Introduction

 YAWP! is a Java Framework built on top of Google App Engine, whose main purpose is to provide a simple and meaningful API to support REST based applications.

-You create your POJOs and YAWP!
+You create your POJOs and **YAWP!**

-From a single annotation, the framework automatically creates a full REST url schema for data persistence and querying:
+From a single class annotation, you have a REST API for persistence and query it's data.
+YAWP! provides a fluent API both in Java and Javascript, so you write your client side code in the same way that you write your server side code.

+YAWP! also provides a convenient way to write your server side business logic through Actions, and Hooks Transformers.
+Time to see it in action:

 ```java
 @Endpoint(path = "/products")